Patrick-Sawyer/GildedRose-Refactoring-Kata/README.md

 # Gilded Rose

 Here is my attempt to solve the Gilded Rose challenge.
 Here is the original repo for the challenge.
+Run rspec in the root directory to see test results.

 https://github.com/makersacademy/course/blob/master/individual_challenges/gilded_rose.md